curl/everything-curl/transfers/drive/multi-socket.md

 ### timer_callback

 The application is in control and waits for socket activity.
-But even without socket activity there are things libcurl needs to do.
+Even without socket activity there are things libcurl needs to do.
 Timeout things, calling the progress callback, starting over a retry or failing a transfer that takes too long, etc. To make that work, the application must also make sure to